 Connecting is

 Human beings just can’t help it.
 We need to belong.
-We crave connections.
-It’s in our genes.
-It’s part of our DNA.
+We crave connection.
+It’s in our nature.
+It’s how we make meaning—and how we make change.

 Deep and Wide Emotion